 There is nothing quite like the adrenaline rush of riding a cool dirt bike off road, with the wind in your hair, unbound by roads and regulations, free to go where ever you want.
 Dirt bikes are often expensive, and subject to many safety regulations.
 Hence, it is very important to know what kind of dirt bike you are buying.
 Today, we will be covering the beast of all dirt bikes.
 Be sure to read thoroughly our Apollo Dirt Bike 250cc review, also known as the AGB-36.

-We will be taking a look at all of the most important features of this bike in some detail, in order to provide you with all the stats you need to make an informed decision on whether or not this dirt bike is the right fit for your particular needs.
+We will be taking a look at all of the most important features of this bike in detail, in order to provide you with all the stats and information you need to make an informed decision on whether to get this model.
 With that in mind, let us get started.

 Features and Specs

 It is very important to know all of the important Apollo 250cc dirt bike specs and features before you choose to buy one, especially since safety is a top concern when deciding on one.
 For the sake of clarity, in this section, we will start with the more basic features first, before moving on to discuss some more complex ones.

 The Apollo AGB-36 250cc Dirt Bike comes packaged in a disassembled state, and the buyer must attach the front wheel and the handlebar, and there are detailed instructions on exactly how to do that attached.
 This is done so as to allow for easier and faster shipping, which means it will arrive at your door sooner.